 Line 23.
 Interest paid.
 Report the amount of interest paid or accrued.
 If the amount of interest paid or accrued is subject to the limitation of section 163(j), report only the amount allowed as a deduction under that section.
-For more information, see the Instructions for Form 8990, Limitation on Business Interest Expense IRC 163(j).
+For more information, see the Instructions for Form

+8990.
 Any amounts accrued or paid in excess of the amount allowed as a deduction under section 163(j) will be treated as interest paid or accrued in a subsequent year and are required to be reported on this line in the year the deferred amount is allowed as a deduction.